-What Is to Be Expected at Couples Rehab Centers?
+What Therapies To Expect at Couples Rehab Centers?

 Treatment Length at Drug Rehab Centers for Couples

-Treatment can continue from one to nine months, depending on the couple and the program.
+Treatment can continue from one to nine months, depending on a couple’s case and the chosen program.
 Partners can expect to attend an average of 15 outpatient sessions over a period of up to six months.
 Making a “recovery contract” is an important part of BCT.
 This is where the partners promise each other not to take drugs or drink alcohol and to support his or her sobriety.
-According to data of the medical journal Science & Practice Perspectives, BCT has resulted in limited substance abuse, increased levels of relationship satisfaction, and reduced instances of domestic violence.
+According to data from the medical journal Science & Practice Perspectives, BCT has resulted in limited substance abuse, increased levels of relationship satisfaction, and reduced instances of domestic violence.
 The journal also reports that couples rehab produces more effective results than individual counseling.
 Many studies confirm these findings.